Innovative Healing for Our Queer and Trans Community

 Early research also suggests that ketamine may be a helpful treatment for other conditions as well, including chronic pain.

-• Ketamine-assisted therapy (KAP) and ketamine infusions are two different approaches to using ketamine for mental health treatment:
+Ketamine-assisted psychotherapy (KAP) and ketamine infusions are two different approaches to using ketamine for mental health treatment:

-• Ketamine-Assisted Therapy (KAP): This is what we plan to offer at Rooted Acorn.
-KAP combines the administration of ketamine with traditional talk therapy.
-You receive the ketamine in a therapeutic setting with one of our trained mental health providers present, who guides you through the experience and helps you process and integrate your insights.
+Ketamine-Assisted Psychotherapy (KAP): This is what we offer at Rooted Acorn Counseling.
+KAP combines ketamine with traditional talk therapy.
+You self-administer ketamine in a therapeutic setting with one of our trained KAP therapists present, who guides you through the experience and helps you process and integrate your insights.
 The focus is on psychological healing and personal growth.

 We believe in the power of combining ketamine with therapy to provide a more comprehensive and potentially longer-lasting approach to healing and personal growth.
 Plus, studies suggest that integrating ketamine treatment and talk therapy can maximize the benefits.